 Bankrupt Syms Corp.
-(SYMSQ), the discount clothing chain, and its Filene’s Basement LLC unit won court approval to send a reorganization plan to creditors for a vote.
+(SYMSQ:US), the discount clothing chain, and its Filene’s Basement LLC unit won court approval to send a reorganization plan to creditors for a vote.

 U.S. Bankruptcy Judge Kevin Carey at a hearing today in Wilmington, Delaware, approved the company’s disclosure statement, an outline of the retailers’ reorganization plan to exit bankruptcy, according to court documents.